recommenders-team/recommenders/recommenders/README.md

 In case you want to use a version of the source code that is not published on PyPI, one alternative is to install from a clone of the source code on your machine.
 To this end, a [setup.py](../setup.py) file is provided in order to simplify the installation of the utilities in this repo from the main directory.

 This still requires an environment to be installed as described in the [setup guide](../SETUP.md).
-Once the necessary dependencies are installed, you can use the following command to install `reco_utils` as a python package.
+Once the necessary dependencies are installed, you can use the following command to install `recommenders` as a python package.

     pip install -e .